Intercalated BSc Medical Sciences with Biomedical Engineering

-You will be expected to spend around 30 hours in scheduled learning activities for the pre-sessional learning, and to dedicate adequate time to independent study in preparation for the start of the programme in October.
+You will be expected to spend around 8 hours per week in scheduled learning activities for the pre-sessional learning, and to dedicate adequate time to independent study in preparation for the start of the programme in October.

 - Pre-sessional learning: Mathematics & Programming

 - Journal Club

 You must choose 5 elective modules from the selection below:

 - Advanced physiological monitoring and data analysis

 - Biomedical imaging

 - Cellular biomechanics

 - Image processing